 They say time flies when you’re having fun – but it has a tendency to fly even faster when you’re up against a deadline.
 Time management is one of the biggest challenges of the modern workplace – balancing the needs (...)

 As the saying goes “If all you have is a hammer…….….. then every problem looks like a nail”.
 At the recent Learning Technologies Exhibition in London there seemed to be two distinct camps developing – those who think 70:20:10 is (...)

 Last week saw the annual Learning Technologies conference in London.
 Now in its 16th year, how much has changed in what is being discussed there?
 One constant is the conferences aim to showcase the latest technology used to support learning (...)

-Blended learning checklist for for creating the perfect blend Organisations are increasingly recognising the business benefits of combining bite-sized chunks of personalised content that can be delivered to the desktop in real-time with learning techniques such as shorter classroom-based training (...)
+Blended learning checklist for creating the perfect blend Organisations are increasingly recognising the business benefits of combining bite-sized chunks of personalised content that can be delivered to the desktop in real-time with learning techniques such as shorter classroom-based training sessions (...)

 What are the key pointers to developing a learning strategy where organisational, functional and individuals’ learning goals are all aligned for the good of the organisation?
 What measures need to be taken to ensure successful implementation?

 Learning Beyond the Classroom in Asia: The Rise of Informal Learning and How to Integrate it into your Organization